yunzhang77/hw4/readme.md

 #> F-statistic: 1482.632 	p-value: 3.956245e-151
 ```

-You can also generate linear regression plots on the result, for example:
+You can also generate linear regression plots using `plot_linear_regression()`, for example:

 <img src="man/figures/README-pressure-1.png" title="plot of chunk pressure" alt="plot of chunk pressure" width="100%" />

 The red line indicates the fitted linear regression line, whereas black dots represent original data points.

 For more specific help on each function, type `?function_name` on the RStudio console.

 ## Need Help?